nicolas-navarro-guerrero/nicolas-navarro-guerrero.github.com/_posts/2016-06-01-membership-tc-coro.md

 author: Nicolás Navarro-Guerrero
 ---

-Joined the IEEE Technical Committee on Cognitive Robotics.
+I joined the IEEE Technical Committee on Cognitive Robotics.
 For more information about the mission and activities of the Technical Committee, <a href="http://www.ieee-coro.org/" target="_blank">please visit this link.</a>

 <!--more-->